NZ120 is the name given to the modelling of New Zealand’s railways at a scale of 1:120

 The scale of 1:120 is the same as TT scale, a scale particularly popular in Europe – for narrow gauge, it is also referred to as TTn3.5, or TT9 for the 9mm gauge of the track.

 NZ120.org exists to develop and foster the NZ120 community by providing a spot where you can find relevant information and help, and you can contribute to discussions.
-Register here.
+Register here or visit the forums.